 66-year-old retired geologist Jim Fitton pocketed a few stones at the ancient site of Eridu in southern Iraq and was later arrested at the airport when officials searched his bags.

 To Jim Fitton, the rocks and shards of pottery lying in the sand in Eridu, Iraq, didn’t look like much.
 The 66-year-old picked up a couple to take home as souvenirs and continued with his tour.
-But Fitton was arrested at the airport — and may now face the death penalty for smuggling historic artifacts.
+But Fitton was arrested at the airport — and learned that he could face the death penalty for smuggling historic artifacts.

 “Iraqi law says if anyone is convicted of this crime, they are punishable by execution.
 Full stop,” Fitton’s son-in-law, Sam Tasker, told The Guardian.
 “There’s no range or gradation of sentence, or any allowance for mitigating circumstances.
 By the letter of the law, if Jim is found guilty of what he is accused of, he will be executed.”